 At North Carolina Outward Bound School our staff are the lifeblood of what we do.
 We are committed to supplying the necessary resources and training to current staff members as well as continuing to inspire future generations to join the field of outdoor education through a focus on diversity within our staff.
 If you have any questions regarding the details of the scholarship opportunity below, please contact Devin Kearns, our Staff Recruitment Manager, at firstname.lastname@example.org.

-The Hearst Fellowship is available to ethnic minorities who are highly motivated and interested in outdoor education and a career with Outward Bound.
+The Hearst Fellowship is available to people of color who are interested in outdoor education and a career with Outward Bound.

-Applicants must have a passion for working in a wilderness setting with youth.
-Prior experience working with youth is valued.
-Wilderness expeditions, rock climbing, or paddling skills are helpful.
-Although none of these experiences are a prerequisite, experience in one or more of these categories is necessary to be hired as an Assistant Instructor.
+Applicants must have a passion for working in a wilderness setting with youth, and prior experience working with youth is highly valued.
+Additionally, wilderness expeditions, rock climbing, and/or paddling experience is helpful but not required.
+Although none of these experiences are a prerequisite, fellows will need to demonstrate proficiency in these skill sets in order to be hired as an Assistant Instructor.

 The Hearst Fellowship includes two components.
 Acceptance into the program includes participation in both elements.